hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 Running cellranger requires a lot of time and computational resources in order to process a single sample.
 Therefore, having access to a High Performance Computing (HPC) cluster is necessary to run it.
 Some sequencing cores will automatically process samples with cellranger and provide the outputs to you.

-Note that prior to this step, you must have a cellranger compatible reference genome generated.
+Note that prior to this step, **you must have a cellranger compatible reference genome generated**.
 If you are working with mouse or human, 10x has pre-generated the reference which can be downloaded from their [website](https://www.10xgenomics.com/support/software/cell-ranger/downloads) for use.
 If you are using another organism, cellranger has a mode called [mkref](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-mr) which will generate everything needed for a reference from the files you supply (GTF and fasta).

 Here we are showing an example of how to run `cellranger count` on Harvard's O2 HPC using SLURM.
-To run this script, you will have add additional information, such as the name of the project (the results will be placed in a folder of the same name), path to the FASTQ files from your experiment, and the path to the reference genome.
+To run this script, you will have add additional information, such as:

+* The name of the project (the results will be placed in a folder of the same name)
+* Path to the FASTQ files from your experiment
+* Path to the reference genome

-In the following example script, you would just have to change the variable specified in the "Inputs for cellranger" section.
+In the following **example script**, you would just have to change the variable specified in the ["Inputs for cellranger" section](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-inputs-overview) on eth 10x support site.
 We have already provided some optimal parameters in terms of runtime and memory for running `cellranger count`.

+**You do not need to run this script.**

 ```bash
 #!/bin/bash